Nikolay880504/CommentsApp/README.md

-**Project Description:**
+# Comments App

-This project is a Comments App that allows users to post comments, reply to other comments, and attach files or images.
+**Project Description:** This project is a Comments App that allows users to post comments, reply to other comments, and attach files or images.
 It supports hierarchical comment threads and includes a lightweight captcha verification to prevent spam.

 **Features:**
 - Add, view, and reply to comments.